datastax/dsbulk/manual/settings.md

 #### --codec.unit _&lt;string&gt;_

-The time unit to use when converting numeric input to CQL temporal types.
+This setting applies only to CQL `timestamp` columns, and `USING TIMESTAMP` clauses in queries.
+If the input is a string containing only digits that cannot be parsed using the `codec.timestamp` format, the specified time unit is applied to the parsed value.
 All `TimeUnit` enum constants are valid choices.

-Numeric inputs are converted using this unit and the instant specified under `epoch`.
-For example, if the unit is `DAYS` and the epoch is `2000-01-01T00:00:00Z`, then the number 31 is converted to `2000-01-01` + 31 days, that is, `2000-02-01T00:00:00Z`.

- The default values for `unit` and `epoch` result in numeric input being interpreted as milliseconds since Unix Epoch (1970-01-01).

 Default: **"MILLISECONDS"**.